Full BASIC: Full BASIC

 Initially, the X3.60 group was targeting a summer 1982 date for the first technical review copy, which would be sent to the ANSI X3 committee in the fall.
 During this period the proposed standard would be sent out, and comments from the public would be accepted.
 The final draft would be sent back to X3 in 1983 for ratification that year.
 This proved rather optimistic.
 The first draft was not released until January 1985 and the final draft in 1986 for ratification in January 1987.
 During this time, the standard grew so large that it was ultimately split into a core module and five optional add-ons, which included complex file handling, real-time computing support, fixed decimal math, optional editing commands and even a platform-independent graphics module.

 The result was criticized during the public comment period.
 One reviewer noted it had grown so large that "the resulting language rivals any current programming language in complexity" and that "conforming to the entire standard would compare with the most substantial compiler projects ever attempted".
 It goes on to describe, for instance, how there are no less than five different ways to describe a subroutine, three to define a string's maximum length and two ways to define an array.
 Referring to the issue of array bounds, it is noted that the committee agreed the adopted solution was "intolerable" and made plans to fix it "later".

 There is no evidence that any of the participants actually built a conforming version after the release of the standard and any mention of ongoing effort promptly disappears.
 From 1987, the only mentions of the standard are that it exists and that True BASIC encompassed some of its features.
-Additionally, with millions of micros running some variation of MS's defacto standard by this point, the new ANSI standard was seen as the non-standard solution.
+Additionally, with millions of micros running some variation of MS's de facto standard by this point, the new ANSI standard was seen as the non-standard solution.
 Much of the original success of BASIC on the micro platforms was that it allowed programs to be typed in from printed source code, but by the mid-1980s this had been replaced by shrinkwrap applications and the need for BASIC as a distribution system had faded.
 On the large-systems side, the original use as a teaching language was being increasingly replaced by Pascal, as the external problems BASIC aimed to address, like interactivity and online editing, were now available in most systems.